 The UE does not expect to be provided both sps-HARQ-Deferral and nrofSlots or pucch-RepetitionNrofSlots for any PUCCH resource of same priority.

+OACK is the total number of the second HARQ-ACK information bits as described in this clause and HARQ-ACK information in the HARQ-ACK codebook the UE generates as described in clauses 9.1.2, 9.1.2.1, 9.1.3.1.